 There are four hotels in Brisighella and several agriturismi (farm stays)

-The markers represent the Rocca (castle) on the left and the clock tower on the right.
+North of town stands the Rocca (castle) on the left and the clock tower, Torre dell'Orologia on the right.